kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 results for the query without any quotations.
 The top result is a good example for what can happen when the google search algorithm is allowed to do what he wants.
 The top result comes from the URL **https//organizingmoms.com**.
-I have never heard of this site offering the state of the art 'How to Get to 10.000 Steps a Day' plans.
+I have never heard of this site and certainly not in regard to 'How to Get to 10.000 Steps a Day' plans.
 I do not intend on taking any credit away from them, nor do I say that the hit is not a good top result.<br>
-What I am trying to say, is that when one gives the google search algorithm some leeway, the results on the list of results should be critically assessed for relevancy and quality.
-These two things should always be checked for, for any returned result, but even more in this scenario.<br>
+What I am trying to say, is that when one gives the google search algorithm some leeway, the hits featured on the first page of the list of results should be critically assessed for relevancy and quality.
+These two things should always be checked for, for any hit, but even more so in this scenario.<br>
 <br>
 The actual query, that was sent is shown below and the total of close to 23 million results in the following image.<br>
 <br>
 ```text
 plan how to walk 10000 steps a day